Jbleezy/BO1-Reimagined/README.md

 * Fix weapon order being changed
 * Add NML round number in place of round number
 * Check things with QED weapon powerups
-* Shang: fix crawlers from bleeding out and not allowing extra zombies to spawn in
+* Shang: fix crawlers from bleeding out and not allowing extra zombies to spawn in (couldn't get it to happen?)
 * Look into fixing zombies not going to barriers if they have multiple to choose from (self.entrance_nodes)
 * Test if grenade hintstrings go away correctly on older version of game_mod
-* Make shang minecart kill zombies

 ## TESTING:
 * Moon sidequest dialog in coop without Richtofen